KyleEdwardDonaldson/Lighthouse/docs/universe/trade-and-commerce.md

 # Trade and Commerce in the Rift

-The Tempest Rift's storm-rivers transformed commerce from planetary isolation to interworld economy.
+The Rift's storm-rivers transformed commerce from planetary isolation to interworld economy.
 But with opportunity comes risk, and nowhere is this truer than in the Rift's turbulent trade networks.

 ## The Economics of Storm-River Trade